 Florida Law Enforcement Effort to Reduce Speeding

 While the NHTSA reports that the District of Columbia and New Hampshire are among the states with the highest rate of speed-related accidents, the Sunshine State is actually among the lowest, with roughly ten percent of all traffic fatalities being speed-related.
 A good part of the credit for this goes to the efforts of the Florida State Highway Patrol and local law enforcement agencies, for taking an aggressive stance in apprehending speeders before they can cause harm to themselves or anyone else.
+As part of a national effort, the

 Florida Department of Transportation’s speed control program consists of several parts: